 SDBGENwill load the system tables, see Data Dictionary Tables, and defines the data dictionary views detailed in the Mimer SQL Reference Manual.

 Note: A databank created for one SYSDB cannot be accessed by using a different SYSDB even if identical data dictionary definitions are created in it.

-UNIX: A local database is set up on a Unix node by running the dbinstall command (see the dbinstall man-page) and
+Linux: A local database is set up on a Linux node by running the dbinstall command (see the dbinstall man-page) and

 SDBGENis started automatically when required.The databank files are by default created in the database home directory which is not the ideal arrangement from a security and performance point of view, see Re-creating TRANSDB, LOGDB and SQLDB for guidelines relating to placement and organization.If there is more than one disk available on the system, it is recommended that directories be created on those disks specifically for locating databanks.
 When created, the